dymmond/esmerald/docs/application/settings.md

 1. Created an `AppSettings` inherited from the `EsmeraldAPISettings` with common cross environment properties.
 2. Created one settings file per environment and inherited from the base `AppSettings`.
-3. Imported specific database settings per environment and added the events `on_startup` and `on_shutdown` specific to each environment.
+3. Imported specific database settings per environment and added the events `on_startup` and `on_shutdown` specific to each.

 !!! note
-    Esmerald supports [Tortoise-ORM](https://tortoise.github.io/) for async SQL databases and therefore has the `init_database` and `stop_database` functionality out of the box ready to be used.
+    Esmerald supports [Tortoise-ORM](https://tortoise.github.io/) for async SQL databases and therefore has the `init_database` and `stop_database` functionality ready to be used.

 ## Esmerald Settings Module

-Esmerald by default is looking for a `ESMERALD_SETTINGS_MODULE` environment variable to execute any custom settings, if nothing is provided, then it will execute the application defaults.
+Esmerald by default is looking for a `ESMERALD_SETTINGS_MODULE` environment variable to execute any custom settings, if nothing is provided then it will execute the application defaults.

 === "Without ESMERALD_SETTINGS_MODULE"